 Hey, everybody.
 Matthew Whitaker and in this video, I am back with another question owners ask.
-Today’s question is, “my tenant won’t let me in the home, what should I do?”
+Today’s question is, “my resident won’t let me in the home, what should I do?”

 It’s essential to know your rights as a landlord.
-Can a tenant refuse entry to a landlord?
+Can a resident refuse entry to a landlord?
 Keep reading to find out.

-Before entering a tenant’s home, it’s essential to determine whether or not the reason is an emergency or non-emergency.
+Before entering a resident’s home, it’s essential to determine whether or not the reason is an emergency or non-emergency.
 Beyond that, it’s crucial to rely on the landlord’s rights of access, which include:

-As a landlord, the reason behind needing to enter your tenant’s home will fall into one of two categories; either an emergency or non-emergency.
-Can a tenant refuse entry to a landlord in either circumstance?
+As a landlord, the reason behind needing to enter your resident’s home will fall into one of two categories; either an emergency or non-emergency.
+Can a resident refuse entry to a landlord in either circumstance?
 Let’s find out.

 If you’re trying to get in your house for whatever reason, the first question you must ask yourself is, “Is this an emergency?”
 Is there an emergency reason to get into the home, or is this a matter of you just wanting to check out the house?

 If it’s an emergency, most state landlord-tenant laws will allow you to go in the house.
 Keywords here are if it’s an emergency.
 But, it needs to be a legitimate emergency.
 You can’t just make up an emergency like, “Oh, I thought the house was on fire,” so that you can go in whenever you want to.

 The resident does have the ability or does have the right to peaceable, quiet enjoyment, and so you need to make sure that you’re abiding by that.
 That right is in pretty much every state-specific landlord-tenant law.

 So, if it’s an emergency, the house is on fire, or the house is flooding, the resident has left for a week, you can go in the home.
 Another example will be if you’re afraid the pipes are frozen.
 In this situation, you can certainly go in to protect the house.